rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Project Report.md

 - These standard elements prepopulated in the web forms, based on the areas and manual entry is not allowed
 - Thus an accurate description of the same, in standard terms can be input in all the addresses.
 The same approach can then be extended to all the non standard fields, by scaling the algorithm..

-#### Benefits ####

-- It will become easier to input non standard fields like Landmark in Standard Notation, by using standardised Pivot Points
-- The data set will become cleaner, and can be continuously improved, by improving the definition of the Pivot Points
-- Eventually this concept can be extended to entire addresses, and towards a standardised definition of Addresses

-#### Anticipated Problems ####

-- One of key challenges is to identify the pivot points, in addresses.
-Egs Pivot points can be located close to each other, but might have totally different addresses.
-Eg - Next to Zonal Post Office, Near Zonal Post Office, Adjacent to Zonal Post Office are the same Pivot Point but with a totally different post address